 Dr Leslie Cannold is an author, teacher, ethicist and commentator.
 Her books include the What, No Baby? which made the Australian Financial Review’s top 101 books list.
 Her first novel, The Book of Rachael, has been reprinted twice by her Australian publisher Text and has also been published in the United States and the UK.» Read more about Dr Leslie Cannold

-Sally Warhaft is a Melbourne broadcaster, anthropologist and writer and the host of the Wheeler Centre’s live journalism series, The Fifth Estate, now in its third year.
+Sally Warhaft is a Melbourne broadcaster, anthropologist and writer and the host of the Wheeler Centre’s live journalism series, The Fifth Estate, now in its fifth year.
 She is a former editor of The Monthly magazine and the author of the bestselling book Well May We Say: The Speeches that Made Australia.
 Sally is a regular host and commentator on ABC radio and has a PhD in anthropology.
 She did her fieldwork in Mumbai, India, living by the seashore with the local fishing community.» Read more about Sally Warhaft

 Jesse Fink has worked in journalism and publishing for over 20 years in various capacities: editor, writer, columnist, author.